davenverse/selection/docs/src/main/tut/basic_tutorial.md

 }
 ```

-So the accounts we are modeling in fairly simple.
+So the accounts we are modeling are fairly simple.
 They have a name, country of origin and account balance.
 Let's make a 'database' of accounts as a simple list:

 ```tut:book
 val accounts: List[Account] = List(